archi-jusi/mini-project/README.md

 -  Add monitoring
 -  Add backup for the EC2 - need ?
 If it's only a bastion host it will go faster to deploy again than restore

+### Conclusion

+These projects were quite fun to do, the most tricky part for me was the connect to the DB from the EC2 instance without keeping any trace of credentials.

+Another thing that was taking me time was the first project as deploying/destroying with cloudfront can take 30-45 minutes ! ⏱️

+I was getting frustrated about some limitation of Cloudformation that I can easily done with Terraform and in the opposite I was really surprise by the power of SAM ! 🔥🤗